nacis/atlasofdesign.org/about/index.md

 ## Volume 4

-Volume 4 is available for order!
-Please visit our [orders page](/order).
-Copies of Volume 4 will ship by end of October 2018.
+Volume 4 is sold out.

+You can join the waiting list for reprints of Volume 4 here:
+<a href="https://forms.gle/5e4yfBRvRCZUube56" target="_blank" class="button button-blue">Contact form for Volume 4 reprints <i class="fa fa-list"></i></a>

+Preview the maps featured in Volume 4 here:
+<a class="button" href="http://atlasofdesign.org/four">View Volume 4</a>

 ## Volume 3

-Volumes 1-3 have sold out, but we are ready to offer a reprint, if we get enough support!
+Volumes 1-3 have been reprinted and are now available to order.
 Please visit our [reprints page](/reprints).

 Learn more about the book and contributors [here](/2016/10/16/v3-pre-release/).